1995 Alaska Boeing E-3 Sentry accident: Investigation

 The investigation concluded that the probable cause was the ingestion of Canada geese into the number 1 and 2 engines.
 Other factors included the insufficient efforts of the air base to deter the birds, and the failure of the air traffic control tower to report to both the Sentry and the airfield management that birds were present on the airfield.

 The sequence of events during impact was also determined.
 The aircraft struck the ground nose first and slid to the top of a hill, where the empennage (tail section) broke off.
 "As the [aircraft] cleared the second hill, it rolled over.
 The fuselage broke up as the [aircraft] rolled.
 The outboard right wing impacted on the left side of the wreckage, the right-hand wing broke off and the rotodome section impacted on its back, breaking up the rest of the aircraft."

 Investigators reviewed the flight and wreckage path of the accident aircraft.
 "The [aircraft] lifted off and flew approximately [1.28 kilometers (0.8 mile)] before contacting trees," the report said.
 "The [aircraft] then flew approximately [0.72 kilometers (0.45 mile)] before making contact with the ground and crashing in a fireball."

 Aircraft

 The Boeing E-3 Sentry serial number 77-0354 was built as an E-3A variant with the Boeing construction number 21554 and line number 933.
 It first flew on July 5, 1978 and was delivered to the United States Air Force on January 19, 1979.
 It was later modified by Boeing to E-3B standard.

 This aircraft was used on the first day of the Desert Storm air war, with its crew controlling the intercept and shootdown of four Iraqi fighter aircraft in far western Iraq.

-The aircraft was also involved in the April 14, 1994 Black Hawk shootdown incident in Iraq, during which its crew were controlling two F-15 Eagle fighter aircraft that shot down a pair of US Army UH-60 Blackhawk helicopters, killing 26 military and civilian personnel.